ranijames/Data_analysis/README.md

 # Data Analysis

-The python snippets for manipulation of big data datasets of multiple data types
+The python snippets for manipulation of big data datasets of multiple data types, from human diseases

 The repository consists of codes/python snippets useful for big data manipulations, including converting the files, decoding, summing up across the columns, visualizing, etc.